 Creating your First HoloBuilder project

 When first launching HoloBuilder, you are must enter the name, area in square feet, and address of your project.
 After filling out the required information, you are presented with a menu for creating a new project that lets you select the type of the initial scene format of your new HoloBuilder project.

 By default, the initial view of the menu shows the three available scene types:

-- Virtual Reality Scenes: Add one or multiple 360° images to add these as scenes to your project.
+- Virtual Reality Scenes: Add 360° images, known as scenes, to your project.
 You can later attach each of the images to a location on a floorplan.
 Click here for a short overview of common cameras to be used for capturing 360° images.
 A list of cameras compatible with the JobWalk App can be found here.

 - Sheets: Start your project by adding one or multiple sheets, e.g. floor plans or similar mappings of the location – Learn more.